sramsubbu/quote_gen/README.md

 and enter the entries that are prompted.

+For a full list of options run the quote_gen with --help option.

 Support
 --------

-For any bugs, queries or issues, please contact me at sramsubu@gmail.com.
+For any bugs, queries or issues, please raise an issue in github or contact me at sramsubu@gmail.com.

 Licence